-3.3 Module three-Prevention and Mitigation
+3.3.
+Module 3: Prevention and Mitigation

 The Prevention and Mitigation module includes about 100 comparative action points for the prevention and mitigation of election-related violence.

-Action points present possible approaches, based on empirical cases, that can be taken to prevent and mitigate election-related violence throughout the eight phases of the electoral cycle.
-The phases are:
+These are detailed in The Prevention and Mitigation of Election-related Violence: An Action Guide (Alihodžić and Asplund 2018).
+The action points present possible approaches, based on empirical cases, that can be taken to prevent and mitigate election-related violence throughout the eight phases of the electoral cycle, namely: